 Print the chart below (click for the PDF file) and cross-out all the courses that you have already taken or are currently taking.
 The remaining are the courses that you have to take and an approximate order to take them.
 Generally, you should take courses with less prerequisites and/or co-requisites before those with more.

 Curriculum requirement for students who entered in 2012-2014

 There have been a number of changes to the prerequisite/co-requisite requirements for our courses.
 Generally, we do not recommend taking courses without meeting the new requirements because courses are taught according the new requirements in order to be competitive with our peer institutions.
 When you do not meet the new requirements, you may not be as well prepared as those who do and, consequently, be at a disadvantage when doing assignments and taking quizzes and exams.
-On the other hand, to avoid delay in graduation for those who enrolled in ISE prior to Spring 2013, you may wish to petition to take courses based on the requirements in the catalog for the year when you first enrolled in our curriculum.
+On the other hand, to avoid delay in graduation for those who enrolled in ISE prior to Spring 2013, you may wish to petition to take courses based on the requirements in your catalog year.
 (Students who enrolled in ISE during Spring 2013 or afterward must adhere to the current requirements.)
-For example, you may want to submit a general petition to do the following:
+For example, you may want to submit a prerequisites/co-requisites application form on the ISE petitions pageto do the following: